 Olympic exodus causes uptick in flight numbers

-BRUSSELS (AP) - The European air traffic agency says the exodus of thousands of athletes, spectators, journalists and others from the Olympics is causing only a slight uptick in the number of flights across the continent.
+BRUSSELS (AP) - The European air traffic agency said Monday that the departure of thousands of athletes, spectators, journalists and others from the Olympics was causing only a slight uptick in the number of flights across the continent.

-The record in commercial and general aviation flights in Europe was set in June, 2008, with 34,476 flights in one day during the last summer holiday season before the global financial crisis set in later that year.
+The record in commercial and general aviation flights in Europe was set June 28, 2008, with 34,476 flights in one day during the last summer holiday season before the global financial crisis set in later that year.